Fall can be a beautiful time of year, but with strong winds and leaves flowing everywhere it’s good to be prepared.

 Similar to the detectors in #12, it’s always a good idea to make sure any humidifiers or dehumidifiers you’re using are able to operate freely.

 This is always an easy task to overlook, but make sure you and your family know what to do in the event of a fire.
-Double check your fire extinguishers and blankets, and make sure there’s a clear escape route with minimal fire hazards.
-Having kids clued in to an escape plan is also worthwhile – not just for safety reasons, but also to get them to consider their surroundings a bit more.
+Double-check your fire extinguishers and blankets, and make sure there’s a clear escape route with minimal fire hazards.
+Having kids clued in on an escape plan is also worthwhile – not just for safety reasons, but also to get them to consider their surroundings a bit more.

-Make sure to inspect your walls and outdoor pipes for cracks for damage.
+Make sure to inspect your walls and outdoor pipes for cracks or damage.

-Always a good idea to do this annually before winter kicks in.
-Similar to checking your water heater, you don’t want to end up in december with smoke getting trapped in the chimney and finding it’s way back out into your living room!
+It’s always a good idea to do this annually before winter kicks in.
+Similar to checking your water heater, you don’t want to end up in December with smoke getting trapped in the chimney and finding its way back out into your living room!

 Always the picturesque fall task.
-Even if you’re reading this in preparation for fall, it’s worth getting a quick gutter clean in early to make it less of a hassle when the fall really kicks in.
+Even if you’re reading this in preparation for fall, it’s worth getting a quick gutter clean in early to make it less of a hassle when this season really kicks in.

 Looking for any general pockets of damage or places where air could flow inside your home.